charlesbmale/ThreatWarrior/README.md

 - [Credit/Acknowledgment](#star2-creditacknowledgment)
 - [License](#lock-license)

-##  :beginner: About
-Add a detailed introduction about the project here, everything you want the reader to know.

 ## :zap: Usage
-Write about how to use this project.
+This project is to be used in either educational or industrial settings NOT for nefarious use.
+Threat Warrior was designed to be leveraged for personal, ariculutral, LEO (Law Enforcement Officer), or SAR (Search and Rescue) use.

 ###  :electric_plug: Installation
+For installation:
-- You can install by either forking the project off of GitHub or downloading the ZIP.
+- You can install by either forking this project off of GitHub or downloading the ZIP.
 - Once downloaded, you can pick the IDE or environment of your choice.
 - Once your environment is set, make sure to import/install the following dependencies (you may have to use pip3 if using the command line):
   - import pickle